vasspilka/vasspilka.github.io/_posts/2015-03-30-being-human.markdown

 But are they all that good?
 Should we always strive to have desires and be dissatisfied.
 I do not think that's the right way either.
-In would suggest that one should be in control of his desires, and should use them as a tool to push himself towards the goals he has set in life.
+In would suggest that one should be in control of his desires, and should use them as a tool to push himself towards the goals he/she has set in life.

 Satisfaction is not something lasting.
 Often when satisfying a desire it goes through a cycle and then comes back.
 Once back you'll find yourself back in the state of dissatisfaction unless you ignore it, or distract yourself with something else.